Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Sensor Observability Analysis

 Prior to introducing the concept of sensor observability, we would like to note that the analysis presented here assumes that joints do not have mechanical limits, and thus in this work we ignore special treatment of sensors that may be affected by joint limits.
 Furthermore, we assume that sensors are bidirectional, in the sense that they are capable of measuring along both positive and negative directions of their sensing axis (for example, laser-based distance sensors are unidirectional, whereas accelerometers and joint torque sensors are bidirectional).
 Unidirectional sensors require more complex sensor axis analyses and will be addressed in future work.

 Particularly in the case of force detection, barring dynamics and inertial effects, there must be an equal and opposite reaction force to properly detect forces, e.g. constraint forces from ground contact.
 As such, fixed base robots have full constraint forces in all directions.
 Conversely, floating base and mobile robots do not always have the luxury of perfect constraint forces.
 Friction cones must be taken into account and any slippage or lack of adequate friction forces will affect force detection and control \cite{Samadi2021RAL-HumanoidControlSlidingContacts}.
 Thus, to simplify this initial analysis of sensor observability, we will only consider fixed base open kinematic chain serial manipulators for the time being to remove the question of imperfect constraint forces.
 Floating base robots and slippage will be examined in future work.
+A summary of the method is presented in Algorithm \ref{alg:sens_obs}.